 The UK is also included as the Brexit transition period has not yet expired.
 The EU may also add China to the list if it reaches a reciprocal agreement for European travellers with the Chinese government.
 Meanwhile, the USA still hasn’t made the ‘safe’ list.

-As long as individual EU countries have agreed (and most have), travellers from these ten nations will now be allowed to enter the bloc.
+As long as individual EU countries have agreed (and most have), travellers from these 11 nations are currently allowed to enter the bloc.
 Countries are also free to ignore the advice and allow in visitors who aren’t on this list: for instance, Croatia is admitting travellers from the USA.

 The bloc is reevaluating the list every fortnight, and has already removed countries such as Serbia and Montenegro due to rising numbers of cases.